Schaming/zoning-boilerplate/README.md

 ### WDE

 Windows Setup (in git Bash)
-NPM Install in the root directory
+-NPM Install in the root directory
-Make sure docker is running
+-Make sure docker is running
-Type in “./scripts/start-db.sh” // starts database
+-Type in “./scripts/start-db.sh” // starts database
-then run “npm run build” // starts application to STOP the database “./scripts/stop-db.sh”
+-then run “npm run build” // starts application
+-to STOP the database “./scripts/stop-db.sh”